-\Box \Box Displacement - the transfer of negative emotions from one person or thing to an unrelated person or thing.

-e.g., -I did so poorly on my SAT, I'll just go home and kick my dog.∥ □ □ Projection - Blame other people or things for your failure e.g., -It's my math teacher's fault I failed the test∥ □ □ Rationalization - justifying when you behave irrationally.
+- Displacement the transfer of negative emotions from one person or thing to an unrelated person or thing. - e.g., "I did so poorly on my SAT, I'll just go home and kick my dog." - > Projection Blame other people or things for your failure - · Use a scapegoat - e.g., "It's my math teacher's fault I failed the test" - Rationalization justifying when you behave irrationally. - e.g., "If I had wanted to try hard, I could have done it too." - e.g., "If I had better teachers, I would have gotten higher grades."